dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #3 Managed Chaining.md

 performance.

 However, many consumers are uncomfortable with pointers, and are especially prone to introducing bugs when placing structs onto the heap.
-This proposal provides a convenient `ManagedChain` class, and multiple descendent `ManagedChain<TChain...>` (similar to the `System.Tuple<T1..>` classes) classes to safely fix the structures in memory and prevent pointer bugs.
+This proposal provides a convenient `Chain` class, and multiple descendent `Chain<TChain...>` (similar to the `System.Tuple<T1..>` classes) classes to safely fix the structures in memory and prevent pointer bugs.

-Whenever a structure is loaded into the `ManagedChain` its `SType` and `PNext` are forced to be correct, preventing errors.
+Whenever a structure is loaded into the `Chain` its `SType` and `PNext` are forced to be correct, preventing errors.
 Structures can be replaced at any time, and will be inserted efficiently into the chain as an O(1) operation.

 # Contributors